dssjoblom/rails-ansible-stack/README.md

 end
 ```

-After this, run these commands once for each environment from the Rails project root:
+After this, run this command once for each environment from the Rails project root:

 `mina ENV setup`